jacebenson/cedar/docs/docs/contributing-walkthrough.md

 ### Local Development Setup

-#### Step 1: Redwood Framework
+#### Step 1: Cedar Framework

 1. **Fork the [Redwood Framework](https://github.com/cedarjs/cedar)** into a personal repo
 2. Using GitHub Desktop, **open the Framework Codebase** in a VS Code workspace
 3. Commands to “**start fresh**” when working on the Framework
    - `yarn install`: This installs the package dependencies in /node_modules using Yarn package manager.
 This command is the same as just typing `yarn`.
 Also, if you ever switch branches and want to make sure the install dependencies are correct, you can run `yarn install --force` (shorthand `yarn -f`).
    - `git clean -fxd`: _You’ll only need to do this if you’ve already been developing and want to “start over” and reset your codebase_.
 This command will permanently delete everything that is .gitignored, e.g. /node_modules and /dist directories with package builds.
 When switching between branches, this command makes sure nothing is carried over that you don’t want.
-(Warning: it will delete .env files in a Redwood Project.
+(Warning: it will delete .env files in a Cedar Project.
 To avoid this, you can use `git clean -fxd -e .env`.)
 4. **Create a new branch** from the `main` branch First make sure you’ve pulled all changes from the remote origin (GitHub repo) into your local branch.
 (If you just cloned from your fork, you should be up to date.)
 Then create a new branch.
 The nomenclature used by David Price is `<davids_initials>-description-with-hyphens`, e.g. `dsp-add-eslint-config-redwood-toml`.
 It's simple to use VS Code or GitHub Desktop to manage branches.
 You can also do this via the CLI git checkout command.

 #### Step 2: Test Project

-There are several options for creating a local Redwood Project to use during development.
+There are several options for creating a local Cedar Project to use during development.
 Anytime you are developing against a test project, there are some specific gotchas to keep in mind:

-- New projects always use the latest stable version of the Redwood packages, which will not be up to date with the latest Framework code in the `main` branch.
+- New projects always use the latest stable version of the Cedar packages, which will not be up to date with the latest Framework code in the `main` branch.
 - To use the packages corresponding with the latest code in the Framework `main` branch, you can use the canary version published to NPM.
 All you need to do to install the canary versions is run `yarn rw upgrade --tag canary` in your Project
 - Using a cloned project or repo?
 Just know there are likely breaking changes in `main` that haven’t been applied.
 You can examine merged PRs with the “breaking” label for more info.
 - Just because you are using canary doesn’t mean you are using your local Framework branch code!
 Make sure you run `yarn rwfw project:sync`.
 And anytime you switch branches or get out of sync, you might need to start over beginning with the `git clean -fxd` command